Schools Threaten Valedictorian Title by The Editorial Board

 The highest level of academic achievement can have many defining factors.
 Some educators espouse the traditional Latin system of honoring the student with the highest GPA, while others think factors such as the difficulty of classes taken, community service and scores on college entrance exams should also be taken into account.

 At Fort Wayne Community Schools, advanced placement and college level courses have a weighted GPA, so students who take more challenging courses will strengthen their overall GPA if they perform well in the class.
 Some electives, such as computer science and Biomed, also have a weighted GPA.
-A problem with weighted electives is that students who are interested in band or art might shy away from taking these courses and opt for something that will increase their GPA.
+A problem with weighted electives is students who are interested in band or art might shy away from taking these courses and opt for something that will increase their GPA.

 Junior Maxwell Eckelbarger, third in his class, has taken choir his entire high school career.